necauqua/necauq.ua/src/content/posts/twitch-plays-noita.md

 ## Command structure
 You can send commands in the Twitch chat to make inputs to the game.

-Messages from a single Twitch account are only processed once per 0.5 seconds in an attempt to slightly curtail spamming and botting, I might change that.

 A command looks like this:
 ```tpn
 any text command-name:arg1:arg2~ any other text, COGGERS